 Humber College.
 Erik's sense of humour and openness make him a fantastic teacher for students of all ages.

-Katrina is a Toronto based musical theatre performer/teacher.
-She has always had a passion for being on stage and performing and finds so much joy sharing that passion with her students.
-She is a graduate from the Eastwood Collegiate Integrated Arts Program where she was a vocal, dance, and drama major, as well as a graduate from the Triple Threat program at the Randolph College for the Performing Arts.
-Katrina is so excited to bring her passion for music and movement together in the Zumbini program.
+Katrina is a Toronto-based musical theatre performer and teacher.
+She has always had a passion for being on stage, and she finds so much joy in sharing that passion with her students.
+She is a graduate from the Eastwood Collegiate Integrated Arts program, where she was a vocal, dance, and drama major, and a graduate from the Triple Threat program at the Randolph College for the Performing Arts in Toronto.

 Beatrice Campbell has a background in music and theatre!
-For nearly ten years she has worked professionally in both the teaching and performance world.
-She likes to brag that her first role was that of Miss Shining Star when she was only 5 years old.
+For nearly ten years, she has worked professionally in both the teaching and performance world.
+She likes to brag that her first role was that of Miss Shining Star when she was only five years old.
 Her first large role as Sandy in Grease is what solidified her passion for performance.
 Since then, she has had a myriad of roles in theatre and television, most notably: Mimi (Rent), Lindsey/Besty (Clybourne Park), Maria (Paranormal Witness; Syfy) and Susan (Paranormal 911; A&E).
 You may also see her in commercials for Lonestar Restaurants and JBL Speakers.
 She has trained with such names as Marshall Button, David Rotenberg, and Justin Collette (of Broadway’s School of Rock).